Is English studies good value for money?

 How do strikes affect perceived value?

-Strikes disrupt continuity and can leave gaps in discussion-led learning central to English.
-Students report that rushed catch-up undermines depth.
-Providers should standardise contingency plans, offer equivalent learning opportunities, and operate prompt reimbursement or hardship routes where promised activity does not take place.
-Publishing service targets for reimbursements and meeting them demonstrates responsiveness.
+Strikes disrupt continuity and create gaps in the discussion-led learning that defines English.
+Students report that rushed catch-up rarely restores the depth they expected.
+Providers should standardise contingency plans, offer equivalent learning opportunities, and run prompt reimbursement or hardship routes when promised activity does not happen.
+Publishing service targets for reimbursements, then meeting them, shows students that disruption is being managed rather than merely acknowledged.

 What did online delivery change about value and interaction?